 SAFIC Proprietary Limited's (a company incorporated in South Africa) shareholding is 40% in Ion Exchange Safic Propriety Limited.

-The company increased its authorised share capital from 1 000 ordinary shares of no par value to 50 000 ordinary shares of no par value during the current year.
+There have been no changes to the authorised share capital during the year under review.
 The company issued an additional 1 000 ordinary shares of no par value to its existing shareholders during the current year.

 4. Dividends